 USA VS. CANADA One of the most prolific rivalries in all of sports, the U.S. and Canada are no strangers to each other over the years.
-The two teams have met four time in the last four months dating back to the IIHF Women's World Championship in late August and will meet an additional six times, outside of tonight's game, in the lead up to the 2022 Olympic Winter Games in Beijing.
+The two teams have met seven time in the last five months dating back to the IIHF Women's World Championship in late August.
+The road team has now won every My Why Tour game, with an additional four meetings between the two squads slated.